AndroidPuzzle/paraphrasing/intermediate/README.md

 # Intermediate

-> occurring in the middle of a process or series
+> occurring in the middle of a process or series.